currawong-project/libcw/notes.md

 ---

-The following example shows how the preset processor labels can use underscore notation to address a range of processors.
+The following example shows how the preset processor labels can use suffix notation to address a range of processors.

 ```
 example_2: